Brooder to coop: when + how to transition

 - Return chicks to the brooder at dusk during this prep phase.
 Don't leave them in the coop overnight until you've done the full setup pass and verified the weather.

-Pick a forecast night with at least 55°F low and no rain.
-Move all chicks into the coop in the late afternoon.
-Provide feed and water in place.
-Block the pop-door so they can't wander out at dawn before you're up.
+The 50°F floor is the threshold; the 55°F-low forecast is the move night.
+The five-degree margin absorbs a forecast bust without putting birds in trouble.
+Move chicks into the coop in the late afternoon, feed and water in place, pop-door blocked so they can't wander out at dawn before you're up.

-A safety-net heat lamp (15+ inches off litter, GFCI outlet, fire-safe per the brooder safety checklist) the first 2 nights is reasonable if you're nervous.
-Pull it after night 2–3 if chicks are sleeping distributed (not piled).
-Permanently installed heat lamps in coops are a fire risk without flock benefit; the lamp is transitional.
+A safety-net heat lamp (15+ inches off litter, GFCI outlet, fire-safe per the brooder safety checklist) for the first 2 nights is fine if you're nervous — but if the chicks pile under it, the transition was premature and the lamp is masking the symptom.
+Pull the lamp after night 2–3 once chicks sleep distributed.
+Permanent heat lamps in coops are a fire risk without flock benefit; the only good lamp here is a transitional one.

-Day 2: open the pop-door, let chicks discover the run for the first time.
-They will stay close to the coop the first day — that's normal.
-By day 3–4, they range freely.
+Day 2: open the pop-door, let chicks discover the run.
+They'll stay close to the coop the first day — normal.
+By day 3–4 they range freely.
+If a chick is still hugging the wall on day 5, check whether a more-confident sibling is blocking access to feed and water; that shows up before any visible aggression.

-Adult hens are violent toward chicks they perceive as outsiders.
-Direct introduction kills chicks within hours to days.
-The integration protocol is:
+Adult hens are violent toward chicks they read as outsiders.
+Direct introduction kills chicks inside hours to days, and there's no shortcut around it that I've seen work.
+The protocol that does work:

 - See but don't touch (2–4 weeks).Build a wire-mesh divider in the coop or run that physically separates chicks from the adult flock while they share sight lines and ambient.
 Chicks see and hear the flock; the flock acclimates to the chicks' presence as part of the territory.